pingcap/tidb-operator/docs/local-dind-tutorial.md

-# Deploy TiDB to Kubernetes on your laptop
+# Deploy TiDB to Kubernetes on Your Laptop

 This document describes how to deploy a TiDB cluster to Kubernetes on your laptop for development or testing.